jaymarknicolas/ReactJS-Training/React Hooks.md

 - `useState(0)` initializes `count` to `0`.
 - Clicking the button updates `count` using `setCount`.

+Analogy: Why Use useState?

+Imagine you’re writing on a whiteboard.

+Using a regular variable is like writing on the board with invisible ink – when the teacher (React) comes back, your writing is gone!

+Using useState is like writing with a permanent marker – even when the teacher (React) checks the board again, your writing is still there.

 ---

 ### **Example 2: Form Handling with useState**